k-obie/VastCatering/README.md

 # CanConnect
- A web platform that helped connect international emigrants with immigration consultants in Canada
+ A web platform that helped connect international emigrants with immigration consultants in Canada.